- Car Shipping United Kingdom

 Import Duty and Tax Exemption

-In addition, to have import duty and tax waived on permanent vehicle imports, you must have purchased and personally used the vehicle for more than the last six months.
-Further, you must certify that you won't sell or get rid of the vehicle for at least one year after moving to the UK.
+In addition, to have import duty and tax waived on permanent vehicle imports, you must have purchased and personally used the vehicle for more than six months.
+Further, you must certify that you won't sell or get rid of the car for at least one year after moving to the UK.
 Finally, registration with the DVLA before shipping a car, motorcycle, RV, or boat is mandatory (3).

 Required Paperwork

-Additional Paperwork For Non-Exempt Vehicles
+Additional Paperwork for Non-Exempt Vehicles

-Shipping Options For Specialized Vehicles
+Shipping Options for Specialized Vehicles from the US to the UK

-Roll-On/Roll-Off Shipping
+Roll-On/Roll-Off (RoRo) Shipping

 Container Shipping